will-wow/blog-testbed/posts/dialyzer.md

 the parameters you're required to list the return type too, but you can always opt out of committing to typing something with the `any` type.

-Union types, which describe things that can be multiple types, are created by combining the types with a `|`, liek with `(number | String.t)`.
+Union types, which describe things that can be multiple types, are created by combining the types with a `|`, like with `(number | String.t)`.